 Electrification of New Buildings

-In February 2022, City Council approved an ordinance to amend Bellingham building and engery codes with a focus on electrification, efficiency, renewable energy, and specifically space and water heating which accounts for the majority of energy consumption in buildings.
-The changes will apply to new commercial and medium high-rise residential construction but not low-rise residential (single-family) homes, with the exception of relatively minimal solar-ready requirements.
+In February 2022, City Council approved an ordinance to amend Bellingham building and energy codes with a focus on electrification, efficiency, renewable energy, and specifically space and water heating which accounts for the majority of energy consumption in buildings.
+The changes apply to new commercial and medium high-rise residential construction but not low-rise residential (single-family) homes, with the exception of relatively minimal solar-ready requirements.
 The three elements in this new ordinance are:

 - No gas space heating and cooling, and no gas water heating